 The project activity will change the conventional way of waste management for POME and EFB.
 The flow chart below shows the process in the baseline scenario to treat the POME and EFB.
 POME is treated in a series of anaerobic and aerobic ponds before discharged to the river.
-The emission reduction for this project comes from avoiding methane emissions from the anaerobic ponds.
+The emission reduction for this project comes from avoiding methane emissions from the anaerobic ponds which would have been constructed in the absence of project activity.
 EFB is send back to the plantation for mulching and this process is considered dominantly aerobic.
 There might be some methane emissions from EFB mulching but the amount is not considered in the calculation to be conservative.